 - Incoming freshman

-For non-Ohio students who want to attend Bowling Green State University, the BG Success Scholarship for Out-of-State Students can help cut costs.
+Students who are not from Ohio and want to go to Bowling Green State University, the BG Success Scholarship for Out-of-State Students can actually help cut costs.
 This award provides $4,000 to each winner to cover half of the extra non-resident tuition costs.
 There’s no need to fill out a separate application; incoming first-year students are automatically considered when they apply for admission at BGSU.

 6. Mānoa Academic Merit Scholarship